riscv-admin/uarch-side-channels/technical_discussions/covert_spec_summary.md

 Possible cases where speculation may be prevented:
 - Instruction based.
 Duplicate instructions that trigger speculation with a non-speculative mode (cf Randal’s [Ghosting the Spectre](https://cam.lohutok.net/publication/2021-ghosting-the-spectre/ghosting_the_spectre.pdf)), or add a speculation barrier instruction.
 - Specific instruction patterns.
-E.g. a load after a speculated branch is forbidden. => no ISA modification needed (but a non-ISA "design recommandations" instead).
+E.g. a load after a speculated branch is forbidden. => no ISA modification needed (but a non-ISA "design recommendations" instead).
 - Privileges-based.
 Speculation is disabled in machine/supervisor mode.
 - Address space based.
 Add a bit in an Address Translation and Protection Register that decide if speculation is allowed.
 E.g. even ASID => speculation, odd ASID => no speculation.